AndrewLamWARC/react-state-demos/readme.md

 Build a simple todo react app with just enough complexity to demonstrate the management of state using various libraries but not too complex to obscure the mechanism of each library.

 I'm a big fan of learning through concrete examples so feel free to clone this repo and experiment for yourselves.
 I welcome PRs for refactors and bug fixes as well as PRs that clarify the documentation.
-PRs for adding new features would be carefully evaluated for usefulness and clarity against complexity.
+PRs for adding new features would be evaluated for usefulness and clarity against complexity.

 These are the features I will initially implement in the todo app.